lul29/Phys212/week-7-dielectrics-currents-and-resistances/current-and-resistance.md

 The chapter end with an important point that batteries are not constant source of current.
 They are constant source of potential.
 A 1.5 V battery always output 1.5 V. The current that is pulled from the battery will depend on the resistance of the circuit.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
-A battery can deliver more or less current but always the same potential difference.
+A battery can deliver more or less current but always gives the same potential difference.
 </lrndesign-sidenote>